BeycanPress/cryptopay-lite/readme.txt

 See: **<a href="https://beycanpress.gitbook.io/cryptopay-docs/installation" target="_blank">CryptoPay installation documentation</a>**

 == Changelog ==

+= 1.6.1 =
+* Fixed: Download text looked bad in black theme
+* Fixed: In some cases, the get_plugin_data function is not defined
+* Fixed: The issue where the wallet selection page if exists QR option does not open on mobile devices
+* Fixed: The issue where the wallet list appears when a transaction is rejected when there is only one wallet

 = 1.6.0 =
 * Added: Fantom network added to the list of EVM-based networks that come by default.